jdhitsolutions/PSTypeExtensionTools/docs/Export-PSTypeExtension.md

 ## DESCRIPTION

 This command can be used in 2 ways.
-First, you can export custom type information to a json or xml file to make it easier to recreate them in another PowerShell session.
+First, you can export custom type information to a JSON or XML file to make it easier to recreate them in another PowerShell session.
 Or you can export the type extensions to a properly formatted ps1xml file which you can use with Update-TypeData.
 The command will create the appropriate file based on the extension in the specified path.

 ## EXAMPLES